Healthy Homes Assessment Kingston

 Draught Stopping Kingston

-If you can feel external air coming in or a clear draught from a gap or hole or crack, then it is most likely a gap or hole that needs sealing in the way you can.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that let air in or out of the house need to be sealed.
-For example, if the open fireplace is not in use, it can create draughts.
-This must be sealed from.
-Property managers and landlords are responsible for ensuring that such draughts are squelched as far as imaginable.
+If you are able to feel external air flowing in or the air is clear from a gap or hole that is, it’s probably a gap or an opening that requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that let air into or out from your home require sealing.
+For instance, if an open fireplace isn’t in use it can create draughts.
+This should be blocked off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as much as imaginable.

-There is no need to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows may be required to allow for movement of the structure as the home is heated and cools in order to let them be shut and opened, rather than sticking.
-We will inspect all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for movement within the structure when the home is heated and cools to allow them to be opened and closed rather than sticking.
+We will inspect all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections